 USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
 Location: Main Terminal, Arrivals Level, across from Baggage Claim 11 and 12. [ more info ]

-If sleeping in Washington Dulles Airport does not appeal to you, there are hotels near the airport:
+If sleeping in Washington Dulles Airport does not appeal to you, there are sleep pods inside the airport and hotels nearby, many of which provide free shuttle:

 - Washington Dulles Airport Marriott – (4 minutes from the airport) Free scheduled airport shuttle is available.
 For airport pick-up, use the courtesy phone in the baggage claim area. » Check Rates